 I’ve been invited to attend a meeting of area executives to discuss corporate social responsibility in the San Diego (California) region.
 We will be discussing good things like how to increase volunteerism and sustainability among the large and small businesses fortunate enough to be located here.
-This is good stuff… but not great stuff.

 For instance, over the last 10 years Walmart has turned itself into quite a green company.
 They are world class at eliminating packaging waste and even reducing their carbon footprint.
 Of course they do this because it helps them save money.
 Nothing wrong with that but you have to wonder if it didn’t save money would they care about any of these things?
 Meanwhile how do you think they’re doing with their higher corporate responsibility of treating their employees with respect?
 If you think not good, you’d be right.

 Their reputation for corporate social responsibility with consumers is in the basement.
 I don’t mean to pick on Walmart all the time it’s just that they’re such a juicy target.
 And they embody all the unintended consequences of shortsighted, self-interested capitalism.
 They have played a key role in the dismantling of America’s small business manufacturing capability, which has lowered the average wage for high school educated workers.
 These of course are Walmart’s key customers who are now spending so little money at Walmart stores the company simply cannot grow and it’s stock has been stagnant for years.

 For instance, it’s easy to drive across the street to save two cents on a gallon of gas.
 Gas seems to be all the same and gas stations are all over the place, so getting the best deal seems to always make sense.
 On the other hand switching costs to change the source of your electricity from your local utility to putting solar panels on your house is quite high.

 Switching costs are also a factor in social relationships.
 Dating websites are popular because switching costs are so low.
 You can suddenly quit talking to one dude or dudette as soon as a more attractive one shows up.
 But the switching costs of a 20-year marriage are much greater.

-When switching costs are high, we have a high “stake” in the value of the relationship.
 Whether it’s with the company, our doctor or a spouse, we really want the relationship to work.
 When switching costs are low, you don’t care so much because there is no big price to pay by choosing something different.
 So what do switching costs have to do with corporate social responsibility?
 It’s simply this: corporate responsibility is fundamentally connected to creating benefit for all your stakeholders.